OpenDataDSL/website/blog/2026-03-25-identities/index.md

   </div>
   <div className="column">
     <h4>Identities Are the Foundation of Smart Data Management</h4>
-    <p>The way your organisation identifies and connects data assets is either your greatest competitive advantage or your biggest hidden liability. <strong>With OpenDataDSL, it's the former.</strong></p>
+    <p>The way your organisation identifies and connects data assets is either your greatest competitive advantage or your biggest hidden liability.</p>
+    <p><strong>With OpenDataDSL, it's the former.</strong></p>
   </div>
 </div>